-Kay shares her story of how painful sex affected her mental health.
+Kay shares her story of how painful sex after giving birth affected her mental health.

 My doctor: Okay, 6 weeks postpartum, you can resume intercourse again.

 Me: Blank stare that says “Do I look like a woman who is ready to let anyone near my vagina anytime soon?”

 The 6-week postpartum check by your GP or OBGYN generally means you’ve been given the all-clear to have sex after giving birth and exercise again (10 weeks normally for c-section births).
 Although personally, my stitches might have healed but emotionally I did NOT feel ready.